uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/international-returners/_after-accordion.md

 The COVID-19 pandemic has highlighted the vital role of teachers, who continue to show extraordinary dedication and commitment.
-We at DfE are profoundly grateful for the hard work and sacrifice of everyone in the profession.
+We at DfE are profoundly grateful for the hard work of everyone in the profession.

 [Read our COVID-19 guidance for school and teachers](https://www.gov.uk/government/collections/guidance-for-schools-coronavirus-covid-19).

-Before the COVID-19 pandemic hit, DfE was working hard to improve life for teachers in England by reducing teaching stress and workload.
-We’ve collaborated with schools to:
+We’re taking action to address some of the common issues that teachers face in the classroom and have collaborated with schools to:

 * [develop a workload reduction kit](https://www.gov.uk/guidance/school-workload-reduction-toolkit)
 * [invest £10m in Behaviour hubs](https://www.gov.uk/guidance/behaviour-hubs)